The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Above the gray drifts of ash.

-slide 12
+Slide 12

-Screening of the video "Fire in the Forest".
+Screening of the video “Fire in the Forest.”

 Let's read the rules for making a fire in the textbook on p.
 111

-VI. group work
+VI.
+Group work

 Why do you think some people do not follow the rules of behavior in the forest?

-- Task for logical thinking.
+- Assignment for logical thinking.

 VII.
 Generalization.